mingaworks/fishnet-recycle-system/README.md

   - confirm Payment History headers match exactly
   - ensure rows have a non-empty Payment ID
   - ensure Status is `Payment Due` or `Paid` (case/spacing variants are usually handled)

+## UI notes
+- The footer includes a link to the SOP docs and a GitHub icon linking to the source repo.
+- Confirming a payment is intentionally gated behind a modal (financially sensitive and irreversible).